Anastasia-Labs/direct-offer/README.md

 directOfferGlobalLogic :: Term s PStakeValidator
 ```

-This Staking validator's credentail is used as a parameter to a Spending Validator (the smart contract which locks the seller UTxOs).
+This Staking validator's credential is used as a parameter to a Spending Validator (the smart contract which locks the seller UTxOs).
 Spending validator ensures that the Staking validator is executed in the tx.
 A successful validation from both spending and staking validator is essentail for the spending of seller UTxOs.
 ```
 directOfferValidator :: Term s (PStakingCredential :--> PValidator)
 ```